electricimp/CFAx33-KL/README.md

 });
 ```

-#### onError(*callback*)
+### onError(*callback*)

 This method specifies the callback function that will be executed when an error is encountered.
+To clear a previously set callback pass in `null` instead of a callback function.
 The callback must take one parameter: a variable into which a string containing a description of the error will be placed.

 ```Squirrel
 lcd.onError(function(errorString) {